brenns10/eecs345/README.md

   function to the closure that looks up the function's class in the environment.
 - [x] Create a new global level for the interpreter that reads a list of class definitions, and stores each class with its definition in the environment.
-- [ ] Create a function that takes a variable, a class, and an instance, and checks if the variable is in the list of class or instance variables and returns its value.
+- [x] Create a function that takes a variable, a class, and an instance, and checks if the variable is in the list of class or instance variables and returns its value.
-- [ ] Create a function that takes a variable, and environment, a class, and an instance, if the variable is in the environment, look it up, otherwise look in the class and instance variables.
+- [x] Create a function that takes a variable, and environment, a class, and an instance, if the variable is in the environment, look it up, otherwise look in the class and instance variables.
 (Why both this function and the one above it?
-To deal with when you have a dot and when you don't.)
+To deal with when you have a dot and when you don't.) (*Actually, I didn't really need to do that.
+I just created one function, and passed `(state-new)` when I had a dot.*).
-- [ ] Create a pair of functions (or a single function that returns a pair) that takes the left hand side of a dot expression and returns the class and the instance of the left hand side.
+- [x] Create a pair of functions (or a single function that returns a pair) that takes the left hand side of a dot expression and returns the class and the instance of the left hand side.
-- [ ] Update the code that evaluates a function call to deal with objects and classes.
-(Follow the denotational semantics sketched in lecture.)
+- [ ] *Not sure if totally complete.* Update the code that evaluates a function call to deal with objects and classes.
+(Follow the denotational semantics sketched in lecture.) (*I'm not sure because I don't have complete denotational semantics for functions notes.
+But, it seems to work.*)
 - [ ] Update the code that interprets an assignment statement so that it looks for the variable in the environment, class and instance variables.
 - [x] Create a new interpret function.